fin-T/4.-Professional-backend/README.md

 In mysql create a user or use an existing one and configure user privileges over the created database.

-Set your values in the file . env
+Set your values in the file .env

 Execute:
 ```